porres/pd-else/README.md

 ### Downloading ELSE:

 Look for the latest releases in https://github.com/porres/pd-else/releases - but ELSE is also available via Pd's external manager (In Pd, just go for Help => Find Externals and search for 'else').
 Note that since version 1.0 beta 28,  the downloads of ELSE also contain the live eletronics tutorial mentioned above as part of the package.
+If you're downloading from Pd, searching for either 'else' or 'live electronics tutorial' gets you to the same download.

 ### Installing ELSE: